Attractor properties for irreversible and reversible interacting particle systems: Entropy decay for interacting particle systems

 Consider time-continuous, translation-invariant Markovian dynamics on $\O$, namely IPS characterized by time-homogeneous generators $L$ with domain $D(L)$ and its associated Markovian semigroup $(P^L_t)_{t\geq0}$.
-For the IPS we adopt the exposition given in \cite[Chapter I]{Li85}.
+For the IPS we adopt the exposition given in the standard reference \cite[Chapter I]{Li85}.
 In all generality the generator $L$ is given via jump-rates $c_\D(\eta,\xi_\D)$ in finite volumes $\D\Subset\Z^d$, continuous in the starting configurations $\eta\in\O$

-To ensure well-definedness, the jump-measures must satisfy a number of conditions, most importantly the single-site jump-intensities have to be bounded, i.e.~for $c_\D(\eta):=\sum_{\xi_\D}c_\D(\eta,\xi_\D)$ and $c_\D:=\sup_{\eta}c_\D(\eta)$ we assume $\sum_{\D\ni0}c_\D<\infty$.
+To ensure well-definedness, the jump-measures must satisfy a number of conditions.
+Most importantly the single-site jump-intensities have to be bounded, i.e., for $c_\D(\eta):=\sum_{\xi_\D\neq\eta_\D}c_\D(\eta,\xi_\D)$ and $c_\D:=\sup_{\eta}c_\D(\eta)$ we assume $\sum_{\D\ni o}c_\D<\infty$.
 In fact the definition of $L$ in \eqref{IPS} should be read in such a way that the two summations are only over those $\D$ and $\xi_\D$ with $c_\D(\eta,\xi_\D)>0$.
 We will call an IPS well-defined if it is well-defined in the sense of \cite[Chapter I]{Li85}.